Samsung Galaxy S24 Ultra Screen and Battery Assembly Replacement

 Tools Used

-- Glide the opening pick along the bottom edge to loosen up that stubborn adhesive.
+- Gently glide the pick along the top edge to break free that pesky adhesive.

 Tools Used